Pitești: Geography

 The city is part of the historical region of Wallachia, situated in its north and in the westernmost part of its Muntenian subregion.
 It lies on the right bank of the Argeș, where the river meets its tributary, Râul Doamnei.

 Pitești is situated 280 m above sea level, on terraces formed by the Argeș, and belongs to the southernmost section of the Getic Plateau (an area of foothills leading up to the Southern Carpathians).
 The Plateau is at its narrowest in the Pitești area, where it only reaches 30 km in width, as opposed to the 70–80 km average.
 The city has access to a piedmont plain, known as Câmpia Piteștilor ("Pitești Plain") and characterized by water-meadows.
 To the west, it abuts the Trivale Forest, which has been partly set up as a leisure park.

 Pitești is adjacent to two reservoirs on the Argeș, in its Prundu area and in nearby Bascov (the Budeasa Dam).
 It is situated downstream from Lake Vidraru and upstream from the reservoir in Bălilești.

 Climate

-According to the Köppen climate classification, the city lies within the humid continental climate (Dfb) category.
-Average annual temperatures range between 9 °C and 10 °C. The average January temperature is -2.4 °C, while the average July temperature is 20.8 °C.
+According to the Köppen climate classification, the city lies within the humid subtropical climate (Cfa) category.
+The average annual temperature is 12.6 °C. The average January temperature is 1.6 °C, while the average July temperature is 23.6 °C.